InstituteforDiseaseModeling/stepping-back-to-school/README.md

 ### Steps

-1. If desired, create a virtual environment using `venv` or `conda`.
+1. If desired, create a virtual environment.

     - For example, using [conda](https://www.anaconda.com/products/individual):